How To Create An Iconic Small Business Brand

 Evolution is an especially important concept to grasp when branding small businesses.
 For small brands with limited financial resources, widespread logo recognition is (realistically) an unattainable or very distant goal.
 Likewise, rebranding in one fell swoop, something that big corporations do all the time, is outside of the budget of most small businesses who rely on their day to day sales to stay in the black.
 So here are a few tricks that can help you evolve into a well branded organization without breaking the bank:

 Research your target audience and your competitors.

 If you are re-branding, know how your brand makes your customers feel.
-A simple way to do this is to conduct a brand assessment.
 Ask 20 of your most loyal customers to name one word that they would use to describe your brand.
-If your twenty responses all come back different, you need to work on your Consistency.
+If the twenty responses all come back different, you need to work on your Consistency.
 If the large majority of them don’t meet the message you were hoping to send, then you need work on the Clarity of your communications.

 Branding is about the emotional experience for your target audience.
 Exceptional branding provides a sense of comfort, acceptance, yet inspiration to keep your clients coming back for more.

 What do you do that nobody else does?

 “Outstanding Customer Service” doesn’t count.
 EVERYONE says that.

 This is called your Value Proposition and how you express that (the tone of your communications and the style of your writing) is your Brand Voice.
 This is perhaps the most fundamental and most overlooked part of branding.
 We build and market websites for over 100 businesses a year and the single most obvious thing we see with the ones that fail is that they can’t answer this question.

 Every organization, no matter how small, has the opportunity to revolutionize their business.
 Do something none of your competitors have ever done before, take a position that’s bold and imaginative, paint a picture of the future that your customers want to live in, and then put your whole company into motion creating that vision.